 Cox College ASR program uses cohort style classes, with a new cohort of students beginning each fall semester.
 The number of students selected each year is based upon the number of approved clinical sites, the number of applicants, and the quality of the applicants.
-The students progress through the same courses and practicums on the same schedule together.
+The students will progress through the same courses and practicums on the same schedule together.
 The total length of the program is scheduled for completion in roughly 22 months.
 There are situations where a student may have to complete the program over a longer period of time.
-Those are usually due to a leave of absences (LOA) being granted by the program or if the student does not meet the requirements for the capstone course (RAD 299) in their second semester.
+Those are usually due to a leave of absence (LOA) being granted by the program or if the student does not meet the requirements for the capstone courses (RAD 299, RAD 297, or RAD 298).